THE AUSTRALASIAN MYCOLOGICAL SOCIETY

 DR JACK WARCUP MEMORIAL PRIZE

 The Australasian Mycological Society established the Dr Jack Warcup Memorial Prize to honour its first patron and to encourage students to present their work at the Society's conferences.
-The prize of $250 is awarded for either the best talk or poster presented by a student.
+The prize of $250 is awarded for the best talk presented by a student.

 2018 (Prize for best talk; Awarded at the AMS Scientific Meeting, Brisbane, QLD, 4-5 July)